insidegui/AnimojiStudio/README.md

 When you press record, the song will automatically start playing and will be recorded with your Animoji video.

+#### Caveats

-*Karaoke mode requires a premium Spotify subscription and the Spotify app to be installed on your iPhone.* **I don't recommend using AirPods for karaoke mode because it introduces a delay that makes the audio and video get out of sync.**
+*Karaoke mode requires a premium Spotify subscription and the Spotify app to be installed on your iPhone.
+Recording both music and the microphone at the same time is not supported, make sure you turn off microphone recording before using the karaoke feature.* **I don't recommend using AirPods for karaoke mode because it introduces a delay that makes the audio and video get out of sync.**

 ![screens](./screenshots/AnimojiStudio_Screens2.png)